Metropolitan District Homeowners’ Rights Task Force

 Attended first meeting yesterday- here are my thoughts

-by mls324, 9 months ago
+by mls324, about 2 years ago

 First, some feedback about a couple things that took aware from the meeting.
 The phone line wasn't set up for iPhone users.
 There is a protocol that allows the iPhone user to do a 1-touch connection and won't have to fumble for the password.
 It took me 3x to get in on the phone line.
 And homeowners already feel powerless when these metro districts crop up and make self-serving, non-transparent decision.
 Chris Elliott feedback was condescending and disrespectful.
 If he cannot fully attend the meeting, he probably shouldn't attend.
 His answer put the responsibilty on homeowners to educate themselves.
 That...
 Continue reading